StevenBtw/solvor/docs/algorithms/graph/shortest-paths.md

 **How it works:** Relax all edges V−1 times (where V is the number of nodes).
 "Relaxing" an edge means: if going through this edge gives a shorter path, update the distance.

 Each pass guarantees we've found shortest paths using at most k edges.
-After V−1 passes, we've found all shortest paths—because a simple path visits each node at most once, so it uses at most V−1 edges.
+After V−1 passes, we've found all shortest paths, because a simple path visits each node at most once, so it uses at most V−1 edges.

 To detect negative cycles: do one more pass.
 If any distance still improves, there's a negative cycle—you can keep going around it forever, reducing the distance infinitely.